lexi-lambda/lexi-lambda.github.io/_src/posts/2018-02-10-an-opinionated-guide-to-haskell-in-2018.md

 Okay, so now that you know to never use `stack install`, what *do* you use?
 Well, `stack build` is probably all you need.
 Let’s cover some variations of `stack build` that I use most frequently.

 Once you have a `stack` project, you can build it by simply running `stack build` within the project directory.
 However, for local development, this is usually unnecessarily slow because it runs the GHC optimizer.
-For faster development build times, pass the `--fast` flag to disable optimizations, along with the `-j` flag to enable building dependencies in parallel:
+For faster development build times, pass the `--fast` flag to disable optimizations:

 ```
-$ stack build -j 8 --fast
+$ stack build --fast
 ```

-Additionally, you can enable more fine-grained, module-level parallel builds (instead of just package-level parallelism) by adding `--ghc-options=-j`, but there are conflicting accounts on whether or not this actually makes things faster or slower.
-I haven’t extensively tested to see whether or not this is the case, so I mostly leave it off.
+By default, `stack` builds dependencies with coarse-grained, package-level parallelism, but you can enable more fine-grained, module-level parallel builds by adding `--ghc-options=-j`.
+Unfortunately, there are conflicting accounts on whether or not this actually makes things faster or slower in practice, and I haven’t extensively tested to see whether or not this is the case, so I mostly leave it off.

 Usually, you also want to build and run the tests along with your code, which you can enable with the `--test` flag.
 Additionally, `stack test` is an alias for `stack build --test`, so these two commands are equivalent:

 ```
-$ stack build -j 8 --fast --test
+$ stack build --fast --test
-$ stack test -j 8 --fast
+$ stack test --fast
 ```

 Also, it is useful to build documentation as well as code!
 You can do this by passing the `--haddock` flag, but unfortunately, I find Haddock sometimes takes an unreasonably long time to run.
 Therefore, since I usually only care about running Haddock on my dependencies, I usually pass the `--haddock-deps` flag instead, which prevents having to re-run Haddock every time you build:

 ```
-$ stack test -j 8 --fast --haddock-deps
+$ stack test --fast --haddock-deps
 ```

 Finally, I usually want to build and test my project in the background whenever my code changes.
 Fortunately, this can be done easily by using the `--file-watch` flag, making it easy to incrementally change project code and immediately see results:

 ```
-$ stack test -j 8 --fast --haddock-deps --file-watch
+$ stack test --fast --haddock-deps --file-watch
 ```

 This is the command I usually use to develop my Haskell projects.